tw-wuqian/infra-as-code-lab-exercise/Session_5_Terraform_Modules/README.md

 Troubleshoot any errors (it's expected there may be a few to work out) before proceeding to the next step.

-11. Once all resources have been deployed successsfully you can now build and push our container image to ECR.
+12. Once all resources have been deployed successsfully you can now build and push our container image to ECR.
 First navigate in your terminal to the crud_app folder within this folder.
 Now access the AWS Console (UI) and go to ECR and locate your ECR repository.
 Click on the link to go into your repository, you'll see there are no images at the moment.
 There should be a button called 'View push commands'.
 Click on that button and a pop up will appear with instructions on how to authenticate with ECR and tag and push our image to ECR (please follow these instructions to push your image to your ECR).

-12. Once the image has been uploaded into the ECR repository successfully you can then check ECS to see if this has fixed the ECS task service which would have been failing.
-It should now be in a running state.
+13. Once the image has been uploaded into the ECR repository successfully you can then check ECS to see if this has fixed the ECS task service which would have been failing.
+It should now be in a running state which may take a few minutes to correct itself.
 If not then please check the ECS task logs and the ECS Service events to troubleshoot any issues.
 Assuming there are no errors and the ECS task is in a running state you can now access the REST API using a GET method with your web browser.
 The URL should be in the output of your Terraform, it will be in the format of `http://<load_balancer_dns_name>/users` which should return an empty array on screen.
 You are now ready to test the REST API.

 ```
 curl -X GET http://<load_balancer_dns_name>/users
 ```

-13. First I'll provide a little more information about the solution (a simple web based REST API) we've built and how to interact with it.
+14. First I'll provide a little more information about the solution (a simple web based REST API) we've built and how to interact with it.
 Using the web browser or curl command you can hit the load balancer's address with a path (/users) and a specified method (GET, POST, PUT, etc), the load balancer then routes this request to the ECS container which then passes its request in the form of SQL statements on to a Postgres database (RDS).
 The REST API is extremely basic, there's no data validation or paramatisation from a security stand point, it provides CRUD capabilities for a basic working example for user data (you can easily give it bad data or do SQL injection).
 To understand what data we should send the REST API you need to know the 'user' class which is defined as follows (Id is generated by the database):

 ```
 type User struct {